 South Cornwall · TR3

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Playing Place, that work is shaped by the place itself — Playing Place is a residential village south of Truro on the A39, with strong commuter demand and steady infill development pressure, with a building stock that leans toward 1960s estates and Edwardian and Victorian cottages on the fringes.
+The way we approach architectural design in Playing Place starts with a measured walk-round — Playing Place is a residential village south of Truro on the A39, with strong commuter demand and steady infill development pressure, with a building stock that leans toward small modern estates and Edwardian and Victorian cottages on the fringes.

 Our process